Personalized Learning Program

 Enrolling in the UP Personalized Learning Program

 Thanks for your interest in our program.
-In order to enroll in the UP Personalized Learning Program, contact Mrs. Allison Stephens at email@example.com or 215-541-2449.
+In order to enroll in the UP Personalized Learning Program, contact Mrs. Sarah Rothermel at firstname.lastname@example.org or 215-541-2449.
 If you are a current charter school student, you will need to register at Upper Perkiomen School District.
 Please see the district website under parents for more information about registration.
 If you are a current UPSD student, you will not need to do this.
 After completing the registration process and discussing your plan with an administrator, a meeting will be scheduled with your guidance counselor and an administrator to select your courses.
 Lastly, you will be required to attend an orientation session prior to logging into your classes and getting to work.

 Graduation Requirements & Diplomas